 - Strong integration depth with CX and product analytics tools

-- Handles large response volumes reliably without performance issues
+- Handles large response volumes reliably

 Survicate Cons

-- No AI text analysis on lower plans: open-text at volume requires manual review or upgrading
+- No AI text analysis on lower plans; open-text at volume requires manual review or upgrading

 Survicate Pricing